domschl/WinSteamOnMac/README.md

 ### History

+- 2024-03-24: Apple's `game_porting_toolkit` is broken, the project currently doesn't install until the build is fixed by Apple.
 - 2024-03-08: macOS 14.4 testet ok.
 - 2023-11-24: Apple Game Porting Toolkit 1.1 changes.
 Addressed suggestions by @mobigroup and @cdtj concerning username placeholders.
 - 2023-10-06: New installations with Xcode 15, Sonoma 14.0 release and `game-porting-toolkit` 1.0 retested, ok.